Plan Your Home Repairs Like a Pro

-Here are 6 tips to make your home repairs easy and fun!
+Here are 6 tips to make your home maintenance easy and fun!

 1. Keep a Maintenance Log

-Create a spreadsheet to log changes.
-It will help you get a new contractor quickly up to speed, and you won’t have to jog your memory the next time something goes wrong.
+Create a google sheet to log changes.
+It will help you get a new contractor up to speed, or to refresh yourself the next time something goes wrong.

-Also note down all the appliance details (manufacturer, product name/number, serial number, warranty, etc.), paint colors, and names of any specific tools you used.
+Also log all the appliance details (manufacturer, product name/number, serial number, warranty, etc.), paint colors, and names of any specific tools you used.

 2. Talk to Multiple Contractors